pablodecm/phd_thesis/src/103_chapter_3.md

 set in what follows.
 This can be a single type of physical process
 $\sigma (pp\rightarrow X)$, e.g. the inclusive production of a pair of Higgs bosons $\sigma (pp\rightarrow \textrm{HH} + \textrm{other})$, or
-several, which in can be effectively viewed as one mixture component using [Equation @eq:mixture_mixing].
+several, which it can be effectively viewed as one mixture component using [Equation @eq:mixture_mixing].
 We can accordingly define the background subset $B = H - S$, as the result of all other generating processes in $H$ that we are not interested in,